moderntribe/square-one/docs/theme/components/image.md

 ### Example Usage

-An Card component twig file used in the CardGrid panel, being passed the 'image' var that was assembled by the panel controller using the card component.
+A Card component twig file used in the CardGrid panel, being passed the 'image' var that was assembled by the panel controller using the card component.

 ```twig
 <div class="{{ card_classes }}">